 On Friday, December 18, 2015, Congress passed the IRA charitable rollover provision of the Trade Facilitation and Trade Enforcement Act of 2015, which included permanent reinstatement of the IRA charitable rollover opportunity.

 Under this legislation, qualified donors may make outright gifts of up to $100,000 per year to Harvard from their IRA and avoid taxation on the distribution.
-For gifts to be counted toward the required minimum distribution (RMD) for 2016, transfers must be made by December 31, 2016.
+Transfers must be made by December 31 to be counted towards the required minimum distribution (RMD) for that calendar year.

 To benefit from this gift opportunity, the following qualifications must be met: